This article assumes you've already read through and tried the steps in these two knowledgebase articles:

 and my.idigi.com/co.uk are both valid DNS names to get to their respective Device Cloud servers, the my.idigi.com and devicecloud.digi.com DNS names must resolve to a unique IP address in order to satisfy SSL Certificate requirements.

 Making the Firewall Rules:

-The Windows command used to find the IP address of our Device Cloud servers is nslookup <Device Cloud server DNS name>
+The Windows command used to find the IP address of a Device Cloud server is nslookup <Device Cloud server DNS name>

 The Name and Address fields are the DNS name and IP address for the Device Cloud server listed.
-Your firewall rule would need to allow access to the TCP port used with your Device Cloud connection (TCP port 3197 (non-secure) or 3199 (SSL), depending on your Gateway's Device Management configuration)), as well as UDP port 123 for CP-X2e Gateways.
+Your firewall rule would need to allow access to the TCP port used with your Device Cloud connection (TCP port 3197 (non-secure) or 3199 (SSL), depending on your Gateway's Device Management configuration)), as well as UDP port 123 for NTP Time Management.

-If your Gateway is still configured to use the old my.idigi DNS name/IP, you should migrate to the new login.etherios url at your earliest convenience (to avoid having to be redirected from the old DNS name of my.idigi.com).
-If you have Gateways pointing to both the my.idigi and login.etherios of either Device Cloud server, you'll need to make firewall rules for all ports used to all DNS server names used.
+If your Gateway is still configured to use the old my.idigi.* or login.etherios.* DNS name/IP, you should migrate to the new devicecloud.digi url at your earliest convenience (to avoid having to be redirected from the old DNS name).
+A separate Firewall Rule will need to be created for each unique IP Port/Device Cloud server name combination.